 Then, I check to see if it’s indexed by searching for the URL in Google, as seen below.
 This is immediately after requesting indexing:

-Even though I *JUST POSTED* the blog post, Google thinks I made the post 7 hours prior to when I posted it.
+Even though I *JUST POSTED* the blog post, Google apparently believes I made the post 7 hours prior to when I posted it.
 I didn’t know that I can actually predict things now–if something happened, and I posted about it, I apparently knew about it 7 hours prior to that event happening, according to Google.

 I’ve looked at many reasons why Google might think that I posted 7 hour prior–even looking at the time stamp in the html code of the page, as well as the server time.
 In fact, I’ve even had my web host look at the server date–which they say is correct.
 But, again, Google still thinks, after all this time, that I posted something 7 hours prior.
 Is this a Google bug?
 Or am I missing something, like a time/date setting somewhere that’s wrong?